Allison Kierman Discusses What Happens to Your Website If You Pass Away

 When it comes to administering a loved one’s estate, the big-ticket items generally take priority – the home, life insurance, and bank accounts.
 These assets are important, but estate administration also needs to include business and personal websites.

 However, it can be complicated trying to figure out how to take over a deceased’s website.
-If you are trying to gain control to a loved one’s digital assets after their death, there are some important steps you will need to take.
+If you are trying to gain control of a loved one’s digital assets after their death, there are some important steps you will need to take.

-First, in order to access to a website domain and back end account after its owner’s death, you must be the Estate Administrator (i.e., Personal Representative, Trustee, or Executor) or the next of kin of the deceased.
+First, in order to access to a website domain and back-end account after its owner’s death, you must be the Estate Administrator (i.e., Personal Representative, Trustee, or Executor) or the next of kin of the deceased.

-Second, gaining access may vary slightly depending on the domain and website host, but generally you will need to submit the following documentation to the domain registrar and/or website host:
+Second, gaining access may vary slightly depending on the domain and website host, but generally, you will need to submit the following documentation to the domain registrar and/or website host:

 1. A completed Change Request Form (may vary depending on the host) with the Estate Administrator listed as the requestor.